-B. Simulation Results with MATPOWER 4.0
+B. Simulation Results With MATPOWER 4.0

-For the experiment setup of this subsection, we first apply the analytical model to theoretically analyze the performance of the detection system for guiding the system parameter configuration.
-Then, we use the parameter from the theoretical analysis to confirm the accuracy of the analysis in the first half of the subsection, and then demonstrate the performance of the detection system in the second half of the subsection.
+For the experimental setup of this section, we first apply the analytical model to theoretically analyze the performance of the detection system for guiding the system parameter configuration.
+Then, we use the parameter from the theoretical analysis to confirm the accuracy of the analysis in the first half of the section and then demonstrate the performance of the detection system in the second half of the section.

-1) Accuracy of the analytical model: In this section, the power flow data for all simulations are generated by MAT-POWER 4.0 instead of random independent variables in the previous subsection.
-MATPOWER 4.0 is a Matlab simulation tool for solving power flow and optimal power flow problems.
-It provides realistic power flow data and test systems that uses widely in research-oriented study as well as in practice.
-We consider 4 popular IEEE test systems from the MATPOWER 4.0 package.
-Case 1 is the IEEE 4-bus test system, which has 2 generators for 4 measurements; Case 2 is the IEEE 57bus test system, which has 7 generators for 80 measurements; Case 3 is the IEEE 118-bus test system, which has 54 generators for 186 measurements; and Case 4 is the IEEE 2383-bus test system, which has 326 generators for 2896 measurements.
-The analytical performance measures and the simulation results are compared under same setting and input data to examine.
-Hence, by using power flow data sets with 4 different study cases from MATPOWER 4.0, the performance indices (E[FAR], E[MDR], E[T_D]) comparisons between the analytical and simulation result can be conducted.
+1) Accuracy of the Analytical Model: In this section, the power flow data for all simulations are generated by MATPOWER 4.0 instead of random independent variables in the previous section.
+MATPOWER 4.0 is a MATLAB simulation tool for solving power flow and OPF problems.
+It provides realistic power flow data and test systems that are used widely in research-oriented studies as well as in practice.
+We consider four popular IEEE test systems from the MATPOWER 4.0 package.
+Case 1 is the IEEE four-bus test system, which has two generators for four measurements; case 2 is the IEEE 57bus test system, which has 7 generators for 80 measurements; case 3 is the IEEE 118-bus test system, which has 54 generators for 186 measurements; and case 4 is the IEEE 2383-bus test system, which has 326 generators for 2896 measurements.
+The analytical performance measures and the simulation results are compared under the same setting and input data to examine.
+Hence, by using power flow data sets with four different study cases from MATPOWER 4.0, the performance indices $(E[FAR], E[MDR], E[T_D])$ comparisons between the analytical and simulation results can be conducted.
 With the parameter from the theoretical analysis, the performance indices are simulated so that we can properly configure the proposed algorithm for the guaranteed performance.
-Notice that both theoretical analysis and simulation are plotted together to confirm accuracy of analysis and demonstrate the performance.
+Notice that both theoretical analysis and simulation are plotted together to confirm the accuracy of the analysis and demonstrate the performance.